Rody & Mastico: Plot and gameplay

 The game consists of 6 parts, each developing the story further toward its ultimate conclusion.
 The protagonist Rody and his companion Mastico are on a quest to locate the multicoloured star.
 To progress through the story, players must correctly answer questions.

-Critical reception
+Reception

 A review in Joystick gave the original game a rating of 60%, while two separate reviews of the sequel gave scores of 78%, and 89%.
 Amstar praised the graphics, deeming them appealing to the game's target market.

 The software was nominated by Tilt for an Educational Gold Tilt award for Best Educational Software.